mitulgolakiya/laravel-api-generator/README.md

         edit.blade.php - To edit a record
         fields.blade.php - Common file of all model fields, which will be used create and edit record show.blade.php - To display a record

+### Using with Custom Application namespace

+Sometimes, we are using different namespace rather than default ```App``` namespace.

+Generator's ```AppBaseController``` is extending Laravel's ```App\Http\Controllers\Controller```. so while using diff namespace, we need to publish it with custom namespace.

+You need to give a full path of default Controller with your namespace as input.
+For e.g.,

+        php artisan mitul.generator.publish:base_controller "MyApp\Http\Controllers\Controller"

+It will generate AppBaseController again with extending custom namespace controller.

 Screenshots
 ------------